 The second way to tell that you’re not listening is if you’re always jumping in your client’s story.
 If a client is telling you, for example, how their grandson is excelling in sports, don’t jump in with how great your kid is in sports.
 Instead, say something like, “Tell me more,” or “Please explain that to me” or “Aren’t you proud of your grandson?”
 Again, try follow-up questions and find out more about what’s important to them.

 The third way to “listen” is actually by watching.
 Does your client fidget?
 Are they playing and twisting their hands?
 Are they picking their nails?
 Are they playing with their hair?
 Are they nervous about something?
 Is there something more they want to tell you?
 If you really pay attention to your clients when you’re with them, you’ll find out if they’re fine or not.
 Let them tell you more about what’s important to them and pay attention to their body language.

 Barbara A. Pietrangelo, of Ada, Michigan, USA, has been an MDRT member since 1999 and is a Top of the Table qualifier.
-You can see more from her in “Why the way you ask for referrals may not be working.”
+You can see more from her in ““3 ways to be a better listener.”

 For more about listening skills, watch the following:

-- Secrets for powerful listening (For Top of the Table and Court of the Table members only)
+- Secrets for powerful listening, from Julian Treasure (Top of the Table and Court of the Table member exclusive)

 - Why female clients think you’re not listening for communication techniques from Top of the Table member Renee Hanson, CFP, CDFA (MDRT member exclusive)